temporalio/samples-php/README.md

 The samples in this repository demonstrate the various capabilities of the [Temporal PHP SDK](https://github.com/temporalio/sdk-php) used in conjunction with the [Temporal Server](https://github.com/temporalio/temporal).

-If you want to learn more about the Temporal Server and how it works, read the at  [https://docs.temporal.io](https://docs.temporal.io).
+If you want to learn more about the Temporal Server and how it works, read the documentation at [https://docs.temporal.io](https://docs.temporal.io).

 ## Setup